 Being the family of God and welcoming a new member should look more like a real family, not a corporation.
 It should be like an older sister who would drop her busy life to come over and show a younger sister how to bake, or a big brother who'd come alongside his little bro to show him how to take care of the lawn, this is how the family of God should make disciples, in truth and love, as we go about everyday life on mission for Jesus.

-I think this is what Jesus had in mind when He said go make disciples, which in the Greek, the word “go” actually means “as you are going,” not just when you “go” to church, on an expensive mission trip or week long VBS program.
+I think this is what Jesus had in mind when He said, “go make disciples,” which in the Greek, the word “go” actually means “as you are going,” not just when you “go” to church, on an expensive mission trip or week long VBS program.
 We are the church, but we have to grasp this truth before we can actually be the church all the time.
-As we go to T-Ball practice or frequent our favorite coffee spot we should be on mission for Jesus, and it is an identity shift to realize the church isn't a building, it's a group of people, it's you and me.
+As we go to baseball practice or frequent our favorite coffee spot, we should be on mission for Jesus.
+It it is an identity shift to realize the church isn't a building, it's a group of people, it's you and me.
 I can be the church everywhere I go, I don't have to go to a church building to live out my identity in Christ.
 Jesus didn’t die for this sort of compartmentalization, He died to transform lives from the inside out, giving us a brand new identity that overflows into every aspect of life.

 agape moms is a shifting of our lifestyle

 At the time of this particular run, I was very busy with my church and the relationships there, it consumed most of my time and energy, which at the time I thought was a good thing.
-I had a leadership position that required a lot, and we hosted and led a small group in our home on a weekly basis, however our group wasn’t open to new people, it was meant for discipleship, not evangelism, and this structure was a denominational decision.
+I had a leadership position that required a lot and we also hosted and led a small group in our home on a weekly basis, however our group wasn’t open to new people, it was meant for discipleship, not evangelism, and this structure was a denominational decision.
 Our western church has so neatly separated and compartmentalized the two, so I’m not criticizing this well meaning church.
 Overall, I was so busy building up the church that it left little time to go and be the church in a broken world, in ways that I saw Jesus doing when He was on earth, and as it is so clearly outlined in scripture.
 The western church was starting to feel more like an American invention than it was inspired by the Word of God.

 Where was the space in my busy Christian life for not-yet-believing people to fit in, let alone be sought after?
 How would the broken and marginalized, those not yet familiar with how to disguise their spiritual brokenness with neat clothes or religious jargon fit in at my church that ran more like a corporation?
 As a church, we were expecting people to walk in and relate on our terms, on our particular flavor of evangelical Christianity, and we were so busy building our brand that we didn't have time to talk to, let alone intentionally seek after the very people Jesus came to die for.
 We thought surely they would just waltz in and thank us, applaud us even for our music and welcome bag.
 Something felt broken about the western church, not just my church, and the Holy Spirit wouldn't lift His finger from my heart about it.

 As our dear small group neared one year of meeting for very in-depth discipleship, one that was solely focused on personal spiritual growth, it just wasn’t sitting right with my husband and I, amongst other things as we held them up against the lens of scripture, even after spending years at Bible college and in ministry together.
 The intentional focus of small groups was only about us, only about our spiritual growth, and without a mission, without an outward focus to our meeting time, it became unhealthy.

 While sharing our faith with others was definitely something we talked about, and sought after on our “own” time, it wasn’t something we were doing together.
 It wasn’t part of our community together, it wasn't part of the structure of our neatly outlined church and it certainly wasn’t something we were growing in individually or corporately.
 Sharing the gospel was something sort of hanging out there in the never ending list of things I should do better as a Christian, or for the “super Christians” only.
 If it was meant for every believer to do, certainly it would be embedded in the fabric of our church culture and structure, but it wasn’t.